aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 Node system daemon overhead are the resources reserved for system overhead, the difference between the node's capacity and allocatable values are reported by the status.

 ### `karpenter_nodes_terminated`
 Number of nodes terminated in total by Karpenter.
-Labeled by owning provisioner.
+Labeled by owning nodepool.

 ### `karpenter_nodes_termination_time_seconds`
 The time taken between a node's deletion request and the removal of its finalizer